LoyaltyNZ/hoodoo/docs/api_specification/README.md

   "kind":                  "Caller",
   "id":                    "{uuid}",
   "created_at":            "{datetime}",
+  "created_by":            "{uuid}",   // (Optional) fingerprint of the Caller istance used to create
+                                       // this represented Caller instance, if known

-  "authentication_secret": "{string}", // Only retrievable when creating; see POST description "name":                  "{string}", // Optional, for a human to understand what a Caller is for
+  "authentication_secret": "{string}", // Only retrievable when creating; see POST description "name":                  "{string}", // (Optional) For a human to understand what a Caller is for "fingerprint":           "{uuid}",   // (Optional) Caller's unique fingerprint UUID, if available

   "identity": {
     // Domain-defined by derived customised resource variants